tompave/dateless_time/README.md

 ## Dependencies

+No external gems.
-None.
-No external gems, nothing from the stdlib either.
+`DateTime` from the stdlib.

 ## Rubies